The University of Georgia

-Philanthropy and community service provide an exciting opportunity to not only give back and enhance one’s surroundings, but also to meet new people and work with others that you may not have the chance to work with otherwise.
+Philanthropy and community service provide an exciting opportunity to not only give back and enhance one’s surroundings but also to meet new people and work with others that you may not have the chance to work with otherwise.
 It is one of the most rewarding activities that greek life offers.

 The Interfraternity Council is also active with organizations outside the fraternal community.
-We have worked with the American Red Cross to establish semi-annual blood drives in the heart of campus, as well clothing drives to benefit Project Safe.
+We have worked with the American Red Cross to establish semi-annual blood drives in the heart of campus, as well as clothing drives to benefit Project Safe.
 Giving back to not only the UGA community but also Athens-Clarke County is very important and the Interfraternity Council is always looking for new and exciting ways to reach out to the community.
 If your organization is interested in partnering with us, or if you have any ideas or suggestions, please contact us.

 Community service is a major component of fraternity life.
 Chapters take part in such community service activities as volunteering at the Boys & Girls Club, Extra Special People, tutoring at local schools, and serving as medical volunteers at local clinics.
 UGA’s Interfraternity Council has also been very active with the American Red Cross, hosting blood drives at many fraternity houses.
 Giving back to the Athens-Clarke County is an important part of our Greek System and if your organization is interested in partnering with us, please contact IFC.